Crossgate Community Partnership: Minutes

 5. Uber drivers parking on Waddington Street

 Complaints were received about taxi drivers, in particular those from outside the Durham area, not exclusively Uber drvers, a) parking on street without a permit, b) leaving engines running while parked and c) using the phone while doing so.
 This is getting worse: the number of compaints is increasing.
 Cllr Liz Brown chairs the County Council committee in charge of taxi licensing: she commented that while this gave some leverage with locally licensed drivers, they too were annoyed by the behaviour of out-of-area drivers.
 She had discussed the position with DCC Licensing Officer Martin Haig, who would be cracking down.
-Meanwhile, complaints could be sent to
+Meanwhile, complaints could be sent to .
+It was suggested that Operation SNAP (which allows dashcam footage to be uploaded to the Police website) might also be able to help.

 6. Access to Bus Station

 There were now two working entrances to the Bus Station, but this was still a restriction on full access; meanwhile, reinstatement of the North Road was again on hold until fill access was restored.
 Ann Evans had been told by a bus driver that the problem arose from the cladding.
 Liz agreed that communication with the public had been very poor; she would speak to Cllr Elizabeth Scott about issuing a public statement explaining the issue.
-Roger would circulate the list with any information which reached him, and it was suggested that a notice in the Bus Station itself would also be helpful..
+Roger would circulate the list with any information which reached him, and it was suggested that a notice in the Bus Station itself would also be helpful.

 7. Proposed funding of sports facilities at Durham School: for information